nbashir97/ALSPAC-Imputation/README.md

 ## Variant Calling

 For the the individuals within "200G_3", the data was in .idat intensity files and the variants had to be called.
-The calling and first round of QC was done within GenomeStudio and then a second round of QC was done within R. Further details of this are within the /calling directory.
+The calling and first round of QC was done within GenomeStudio and then a second round of QC was done within R. Further details of this are within the [/calling directory][calling].

 ## Imputation Round 1